Animations showing basic orthodontic techniques used with the Invisalign® system.

 When this method is used, it almost always involves the realignment of lower front teeth.
 And yes, the patient will end up only having 3 lower incisors (positioned in a space that’s normally occupied by 4).
 But the vast majority of people who see this person’s smile will never notice that anomaly.

 E) Rotated teeth can be realigned with removable braces.

-It’s usually considered best suited for cases where the teeth have a rotation that’s less than 20 degrees from normal.
+It’s usually best suited for cases where the teeth have a rotation that’s less than 20 degrees from normal.

-Their case might be started with traditional braces, so to accomplish those types of tooth movements that can be difficult for removable aligners to make.
-And then, once that stage has been completed, their case finished by wearing invisible braces.
+- The case might be started with traditional braces, so to accomplish those types of tooth movements that can be difficult for removable aligners to make.
+Invisalign® limitations.

-Since both types of braces are involved, the total cost for this type of treatment plan would be expected to be greater than if it was treated with traditional braces only.
+cost Braces fees. for this type of treatment plan would be expected to be greater than if it was treated with conventional braces only.